These healthy recipes for vegan snacks are for the kid in all of us! Full of vitamins and nutrients, yet so tasty, easy, and quick to whip up!

 - Plant-Based Protein Bars

-What kinds of spreads can vegans put on crackers?
+What kinds of spreads can vegans put on crackers or chips?

 If you’re looking for delicious spreads and dips, a great option is a salsa.
 Scroll down for even more ideas.
 I’ve got some wonderful recipes.
 Here are a few ideas you can enjoy!

 Is peanut butter vegan?

-Many peanut butters have added sugar, palm oil, and molasses.
+Many peanut butter brands have added sugar, palm oil, and molasses.
 This adds additional sugar, and fat that you do not need.
-If you’re plant-based, buy organic natural sugar to avoid those added oils and sugars.
+If you’re plant-based, buy organic natural peanut butter to avoid added oils and sugars.
 Always check your ingredient label before purchasing.

 Chips and Dips

-These chips and dips are just the thing to hold you and the kids over until dinner time without spoiling your appetite and still fueling your body with healthy nutrients.
+These chips and dips are just the things to hold you and the kids over until dinner time without spoiling your appetite and still fueling your body with healthy nutrients.
 Reduce the salt and oil in tortilla chips from grocery stores and make your own in the air fryer!

 What kid doesn’t love tater tots?
-This collection of delicious savory bites are delish for a yummy filling snack when you need a little something to hold you over until the next meal.
-These snacks are big on flavor without being too overwhelming for kids, and still being extremely satisfying for mom.
+This collection of delicious savory bites are delish for a filling snack when you need a little something to hold you over until the next meal.
+These favorite vegan snacks are big on flavor without being too overwhelming for kids, and still satisfying for mom.

 Energy bites and energy balls are perfect to pop in a lunch box, or container for snack time at school.
-They’re small nutrient dense bites that taste like a treat but deliver on protein.
+They’re small nutrient-dense bites that taste like a treat but deliver on protein.
 The best way to enjoy them is on the go!

-My kids are crazy for energy bites and love to make them with me, so get your kids involved in making some of these.
+My kids are crazy for energy bites and love to make them with me.
 They’re quick and easy with a few simple ingredients.
-My kids love rolling the balls!

 I’ve never had one of my kids pass up a cookie or granola bar.
-When they’re in the mood to snack their first ask is always a cookie or bar.
-With these healthy cookies and homemade granola bars you can feel good about saying yes to a cookie or two!
+When they’re in the mood to snack they always ask for a cookie or bar.
+With these healthy cookies and homemade granola bars, you can feel good about saying yes to a cookie or two!
 Maybe even one for mom too!

 I will admit that one of my least favorite things to do is pack lunches.
 There are times when I lack creativity and my son tells me he’s tired of almond butter and jam sandwiches.

-These snacks not only make great after school snacks, but they’re also perfect for packed lunches, and your kid is going to be pumped when they open their lunchbox and see these tasty new additions.
+These snacks not only make great after-school snacks, but they’re also perfect for packed lunches, and your kids will be pumped when they open their lunchbox and see these tasty new additions.

-When I’m driving the kids around town to their practices and lessons they need a little something to hold them over and keep up their energy.
+When I’m driving the kids around town to their practices and lessons they need a little something to hold them over and keep their energy up.
 But I also want a snack that’s easy to pack and isn’t going to make a huge mess.
 My youngest is really good at getting food all over his face and hands.
-These snacks are healthy, easy to pack, and mess free!
+These snacks are healthy, easy to pack, and mess-free!

-Did you enjoy browsing through these amazing snack ideas?
-I hope you found some inspiration to help you reset your snack ideas this school year, and feel good about the healthy unprocessed, nutrient rich snacks your kids will love and so will you!
+Did you enjoy browsing through these amazing vegan snack ideas?
+I hope you found some inspiration to help you reset your snack ideas this school year, and feel good about the healthy unprocessed, nutrient-rich snacks your kids will love and so will you!